yasmingsdm/styleguide/README.md

-You can check the project ready [here](https://yasmingsdm.github.io/styleguide/)!
+You can check the project ready [here](https://yasmingsdm.github.io/styleguide/)! <br>
-You can check the Super Trunfo website [here](https://yasmingsdm.github.io/SuperTrunfo/)
+You can check the Super Trunfo website [here](https://yasmingsdm.github.io/superTrunfo/)